911±¬ÁÏ

 Maintenance

-• Leave your lawn a little longer during dry spells, to help your grass cope better.
+• Leaving your lawn a little longer during dry spells will also help your grass cope better with drought.

 • Mow pathways through areas of long grass to allow easy access around your garden.